 Nenets people, photography by Fridtjof Nansen, October 1913

-Throughout the story, I’ll be featuring photography of the Nenets people taken by photographer Fridtjof Nansen from 1893 to early 1900s.
-The Nenets are Indigenous people native to the Arctic and Siberia regions.
-The Nenets are divided into two groups, each is autonomous: the tundra and the forest.
+For those who don’t know: The Nenets are divided into two groups, each is autonomous: the tundra and the forest.
 The Nenets language is on the Samoyedic branch of the Uralic language family, with two major dialects, Forest Nenets and Tundra Nenets.
 They have a shamanistic and animistic belief system, which emphasizes respect for the land and its resources.

 A Nentse girl, photography by Fridtjof Nansen, August 1 1983

-Master of the Winds
+Kotura, Master of the Winds

 Many years ago, in the far away snowy Tundra lived a father with his three daughters in their little tschum (*tschum are the traditional dwelling tents of the Siberian people).
-One day, a horrible snowy storm came with powerful winds and all people in all other tents couldn’t go outside; one day, two days, three days, and the people became very hungry, frail, they needed the winds to stop for they will otherwise not surive.
+One day, a horrible snowy storm came with powerful winds and all people in all other tents couldn’t go outside; one day, two days, three days, and the people became very hungry, frail, they needed the winds to stop for they will otherwise not survive.

-So the father told his daughters, “This is the Master of the Winds Kotura.
+So, the father told his daughters, “This is the Master of the Winds, Kotura.
 We cannot wait for the winds to stop, they will not; we need to go and plead with him for mercy.
-It seems he is angry and is seeking a good kind wife who will settle him into gentleness; so you, my oldest daughter, go to him and ask him to stop the winds.”
+It seems he is angry and is seeking a good kind wife who will settle him into gentleness; so, you, my oldest daughter, go to him and ask him to stop the winds.”

 “But I don’t know the way, father,” she replied.

-So her father said, “Do not worry.
-I’ll give you this little sleigh and you push it forward, it will lead you.
+“Do not worry,” her father replied, “I’ll give you this little sleigh and you push it forward, it will lead you.
 The winds will try to untie the strings of your coat, but do not tie them, keep going.
 The snow will try to cover your boots, but do not resist it, do not stop to wipe it off, keep going.
 And when you see the tall mountain, keep going, climb it; and when you reach the highest top, wipe off the snow from the boots, tie the strings of your coat.
 Then, a little sparrow will come to you and land on your shoulder, let her land there gently.
 Do not push her away, do not frighten her, embrace her with your gentle touch.
 And then put your body in the sleigh sliding down the mountain – you’ll reach Kotura’s tent.
 Enter it, but do not touch anything, just wait.
-Wait as long as it takes, until he comes; and when he comes, do as he asks.”
+Wait as long as it takes, until he comes; and when he comes, do as he may ask.”

 The daughter began her path, but when the strings untied, the freezing cold was too much for her to withstand, and she started tying the strings; and she then started to wipe off the snow, and when she reached the mountain top and the anxious wings of the little sparrow were flapping before her, the girl started flapping her own hands in worry and fear pushing the sparrow away.